Backpacking Is Life · Updated June 2026

 Gimbap (김밥) — Seaweed Rice Rolls

-• Request “yache gimbap” (야채 김밥) = vegetable gimbap
+• Ask for “yache gimbap” (야채 김밥) — vegetable gimbap

-• Say “NO egg, NO crab, NO fish cake”
+• Specify: “No egg, no crab, no fish cake”

-• Usually includes: pickled radish, carrot, cucumber, spinach, burdock root
+• Standard vegan fillings: pickled radish (danmuji), carrot, cucumber, spinach, burdock root

 SPECIFIC TYPE ONLY

-This is THE vegan-friendly tteokbokki!
-Rice cakes fried in oil (not red sauce).
-No fish broth!
+This is the vegan-friendly tteokbokki.
+Rice cakes fried in oil rather than simmered in red sauce — no fish broth, no fish cakes.
 Seasoned with soy sauce or chili.
-Can be very spicy!
+Can be quite spicy.
+Worth going out of your way for.

 USUALLY VEGAN